5 basic principles for conducting a safe traffic stop

 The passenger-side approach beats the driver-side nearly every time.

-After going to all the trouble of picking a good spot to conduct your stop and walking up to the passenger side of the car, why in the blue hell would you go back to your vehicle and bury your head in a cite book and never once look up, even ever so briefly, to make sure everyone is still in the car?
+After going to all the trouble of picking a good spot to conduct your stop and walking up to the passenger side of the car, why would you go back to your vehicle and bury your head in a cite book and never once look up, even ever so briefly, to make sure everyone is still in the car?

 Have you ever been scratching out a rag and suddenly the driver is standing next to you holding his insurance?
 I have and it isn’t reassuring.